-Last Monday, Tchopa and Nzima, both journalists at daily newspaper Le Jour, reported, alongside other local journalists, on the political activities of the MRC and movement of security personnel, but were arrested and detained police forces.
+Last Monday, Tchopa and Nzima, both journalists at daily newspaper Le Jour, reported, alongside other local journalists, on the political activities of the MRC and movement of security personnel, but were arrested and detained by police forces.

 The current whereabouts of Tchopa and Nzima remain unknown and the SNJC has strongly condemned their arrests.
 In a statement the SNJC said: “The National Union of Journalists of Cameroon (SNJC) confirms that the journalists Théodore TCHOPA and David EYENGUE NZIMA were on the scene as part of their professional activities.
-Their presence was motivated only the profession of journalist and the obligation to respect the “Right of the public to information” guaranteed the constitution of our country and the universal declaration of the human right.”
+Their presence was motivated only by the profession of journalist and the obligation to respect the “Right of the public to information” guaranteed by the constitution of our country and by the universal declaration of the human right.”